 5. How will you govern your innovation process?

 All processes need governance.
-For an innovation process you need a way to evaluate that a team or idea has successfully completed a phase and is ready to move to the next phase.
-You also need oversight into the whole system.
-It’s important to evaluate the design of the process periodically, from the innovation focus-area setting, to the intake process, to the phases and process activities.
-Is your innovation process creating value for your organization or is it just busy work?
+For an innovation process, you need a way to evaluate that a team or idea has successfully completed a phase and is ready to move to the next phase.
+You also need oversight of the whole system.
+It’s important to evaluate the design of the process periodically, from the innovation focus-area setting to the intake process, to the phases and process activities.
+Is your innovation process creating value for your organization or is it just busywork?
 Are the organization leaders and teams engaged in the process or are they bypassing it to get ideas through backdoors?
 Evaluating and re-designing as needed is the key to creating a functional innovation process.